365id-AB/idverification-ios/README.md

 ### Document scan &rarr; NFC &rarr; Facematch

 However if one of the steps fails, we will deviate from the standard flow.
-For example ifwe are unable to unlock the NFC-chip, the user will be asked to perform another document scan in an attempt to extract the information needed to unlock the chip.
+For example, If we are unable to unlock the NFC-chip, the user will be asked to perform another document scan in an attempt to extract the information needed to unlock the chip.

 ### Early feedback and retries